Last updated July 2026

-The Te Atatū Peninsula Walkway follows the eastern edge of Te Atatū Peninsula as Henderson Creek winds its way into the Waitematā Harbour.
-It’s a 4km shared path — flat, open and close to the water the whole way — with views across to the Auckland city skyline and good opportunities to spot wading birds along the foreshore.
-Cyclists are welcome on the path under a “share with care” approach.
+The Te Atatū Peninsula Walkway follows the eastern edge of Te Atatū Peninsula along Henderson Creek as it flows into the Waitematā Harbour.
+This flat 4km shared path offers open water views toward the Auckland city skyline and frequent sightings of wading birds on the tidal mudflats.
+Cyclists are welcome on the path under a share-with-care approach, making it suitable for relaxed rides or family outings.
+The route starts at Harbourview-Orangihina Park and runs south toward Chapman Strand, with surfaces that include boardwalk, concrete and compacted metal.

 Practical Information